The fundamental group of affine curves in positive characteristic: Introduction

+As a consequence we get the following result. \begin{cor} Let $\Pi$ be a closed normal subgroup of $P_g(C)$ for some $g\ge 0$.
+If rank of $P_g(C)/\Pi$ is strictly less than $\card(k)$ then $\Pi$ is profinite free of rank $\card(k)$. \end{cor}

+\begin{proof} Note that $P_g(C)$ is a profinite free group of rank $\card(k)$ by Corollary \ref{cor:freenessof-comm-P_g}.
+So the corollary follows from Melnikov's result on freeness of a normal subgroup of a profinite free group (\cite[Theorem 8.9.4]{RZ}). \end{proof}

-The primary reason for the algebraic fundamental group of affine curve to be incomprehensible is the wild ramification.
-More precisely there are many $p$-cyclic Artin-Schrier covers.
-In fact there are moduli of such covers (see \cite{pries}).
-This also suggests that the fundamental group of affine curves in positive characteristic contains much more information about the curve than what is the case in characteristic zero.
-In fact Harbater and Tamagawa has conjectured that the fundamental group of smooth affine curves over algebraically closed field of characteristic $p$ should determine the curve completely (as a scheme) and in particular one should be able to recover the base field.
-Harbater and Tamagava has shown some positive results supporting the conjecture.
+The existence of wildly ramified covers is the primary reason for the algebraic fundamental group of an affine curve to be incomprehensible.
+More precisely, there are many $p$-cyclic Artin-Schreier \'etale covers of the affine line.
+In fact there is a positive dimensional configuration space of such covers of any fixed genus (see \cite{pries}).
+This also suggests that the fundamental group of an affine curve in positive characteristic contains much more information about the curve than in characteristic zero case.
+In fact Harbater and Tamagawa have conjectured that the fundamental group of a smooth affine curve over an algebraically closed field of characteristic $p$ should determine the curve completely (as a scheme) and in particular one should be able to recover the base field.
+Harbater and Tamagawa have shown some positive results supporting the conjecture.
 See \cite[Section 3.4]{kum-thesis}, \cite{ha8}, \cite{ta1} and \cite{ta2} for more details.

 The above theorem on the commutator subgroup can also be interpreted as an analogue of the Shafarevich's conjecture for global fields.
 Recall that the Shafarevich conjecture says that the commutator subgroup of the absolute Galois group of the rational numbers $\QQ$ is a profinite free group of countable rank.
 David Harbater \cite{Ha6}, Florian Pop \cite{pop} and later Dan Haran and Moshe Jarden \cite{HJ} have shown, using different patching methods, that the absolute Galois group of the function field of a curve over an algebraically closed field is profinite free of the rank same as the cardinality of the base field.
-See \cite{Ha7} for more details on these kind of problems.
+See \cite{Ha7} for more details on these kind of results and questions.